microsoft/nni/docs/en_US/Compressor/Pruner.md

 pruner.compress()
 ```

-You can view [example](https://github.com/suiguoxin/nni/tree/auto-pruners/examples/model_compress/auto_pruners_torch.py) for more information.
+You can view [example](../../../examples/model_compress/admm_pruner_torch.py) for more information

 #### User configuration for ADMM Pruner

 - **sparsity:** How much percentage of convolutional filters are to be pruned.
-- **op_types:** Currently only Conv2d is supported in TaylorFOWeightFilterPruner.
+- **op_types:** Currently only Conv2d is supported in ADMMPruner.
-- **trainer:** Function used for the first step of ADMM training.
+- **trainer:** Function used for the first step of ADMM pruning.
+This function should take a pytorch model, optimizer, criterion, epoch, callback as parameters and train the model, no return is required.
-- **optimize_iterations:** ADMM optimize iterations.
+- **optimize_iteration:** ADMM optimize iterations.
-- **training_epochs:** training epochs of the first optimization subproblem.
+- **epochs:** training epochs of the first optimization subproblem.

 ## AutoCompress Pruner
-For each round t, AutoCompressPruner prune the model for the same sparsity to achive the ovrall sparsity:
+For each round, AutoCompressPruner prune the model for the same sparsity each round to achive the ovrall sparsity:
-        1. Generate sparsities distribution using SimualtedAnnealingPruner
+        1. Generate sparsities distribution using SimualtedAnnealingPruner;
-        2. Perform ADMM-based structured pruning to generate pruning result, for the next round.
-Here we use 'speedup' to perform real pruning.
+        2. Perform ADMM-based structured pruning to generate pruning result, for the next round

+Perform prurification step (the speedup process in nni)

 For more details, please refer to [AutoCompress: An Automatic DNN Structured Pruning Framework for Ultra-High Compression Rates](https://arxiv.org/abs/1907.03141).